 Revelate is still based in Anchorage Alaska, where the expansive wilderness offers endless adventuring and pushes a high design standard which we build our gear to excel in.

-As a pioneer and forerunner, Revelate has innovated many of the systems and bag concepts found in the market today, namely handlebar harness systems with modular drybags and front pouches, stem-mounted feedbags, and modular drybag saddle bags.
-We pioneered the use of airpurge valves in our saddle bags and were the first to manufacture high quality production scale frame bags.
-In 2013 we were also the first to offer fully waterproof handlebar and seat bag systems.
+As a pioneer and forerunner, Revelate has innovated many of the systems and bag concepts found in the market today, namely handlebar harness systems with modular drybags and front pouches, stem-mounted feedbags are also a Revelate first along with modular drybag saddle bags.
+We later pioneered the use of airpurge valves in our saddle bags and were the first to manufacture high quality production scale frame bags.
+Way back in 2013 we were also the first to offer fully waterproof handlebar and seat bag systems.

 Thanks for visiting!

-Starting in 2016 our waterproof products made using Radio Frequency welding processes are being made by a trusted manufacturer in China.
-Wait… China?
-Why China you may ask?
-Well, it’s not for the reasons that first come to mind.
+Starting in 2016 our waterproof products made with RF welding processes are being built by a trusted manufacturer in China.
 Our roots are in building things ourselves and keeping production in the USA, so this was not a decision taken lightly.
-The simple answer is this: Asia is where the state of the art technology exists for building bags with these processes.
+Asia simply is where the state of the art technology exists for building 3 dimensional bags with these processes.

 Trust us – We took a 5 year quest to find a domestic partner that would work with us and do what we envisioned.
 We came up empty handed and frustrated.
-The only domestic manufacturers available for contract / OEM work using RF welding serve the medical, military, and industrial markets and have not stepped up to the tooling and 3D molding techniques that you see in the modern outdoor industry.
-Unlike sewn goods, fabric welded construction is a different beast entirely with extensive elements of tooling, the integration of coated fabrics and knowledge base to make it all come together.
+The only domestic manufacturers available for contract / OEM work using RF welding serve the medical, military, and industrial markets and are not up to speed on the tooling and 3D molding techniques that you see in the modern outdoor industry.
+Unlike sewn goods, fabric welded construction is a different beast entirely with extensive elements of tooling, a vertical integration of coated fabrics and knowledge base to make it all come together.

 This is not an undertaking we could have done in-house with the resources we have.
-We got by for a few years by sewing and heat taping seams to create waterproof gear, however this was not feasible long term as it had severe geometry limitations and additional steps as compared to RF welding.
-With this explanation aside, we are very excited to be able to bring new lines of waterproof bags to the bikepacking world and step things up a notch in what’s possible.
+We got by for a few years by sewing and heat taping seams to create waterproof gear, however this was not feasible long term as it has geometry limitations and additional steps as compared to RF welding.
+With this explanation aside, we are very excited to be able to bring new lines of waterproof bags to the bikepacking world.
 We hope you agree.

 Revelate, Jerrycan and Revelate Designs are Registered Trademarks of Revelate Designs LLC.